arshlakhina/city-scrapers/README.md

 From building a scraper, you'll gain experience with:

-- how the web works (HTTP requests and responses, reading HTML)
+- how the web works (HTTP requests and responses, reading HTML);
-- writing functions and tests in Python
+- writing functions and tests in Python;
-- version control and collaborative coding (git and Github)
+- version control and collaborative coding (Git and Github);
-- a basic data file format (JSON), working with a schema and data validation
+- a basic data file format (JSON), working with a schema and data validation;
-- problem-solving, finding patterns, designing robust code
+- problem-solving, finding patterns, designing robust code;

 ## How can I set up City Scrapers for my area?